Hip-Hop Architecture’s Philip Johnson Moment

 A new show at AIA New York’s Center for Architecture makes the case for a growing global design movement that is forging its own canon.

-More than 40 years after it emerged from South Bronx house parties, hip-hop has become a once-in-a-lifetime concussive force reshaping global cultural.
+More than 40 years after it emerged from South Bronx house parties, hip-hop has become a once-in-a-lifetime concussive force reshaping global culture.
 But at its most elemental and foundational, hip-hop is a direct, powerful confrontation with the built environment.
 “Broken glass everywhere / People pissing on the stairs, you know they just don’t care,” Grandmaster Flash and the Furious Five rapped on their seminal 1982 track “The Message.”
 “I can’t take the smell, can’t take the noise / Got no money to move out, I guess I got no choice.”

 From the jump, architecture inspired hip-hop.
 It’s poetry that bloomed in the shadows of housing projects, among the husks of burned-out high rises, and in view of subways tagged with a rainbow of graffiti.